Celebrating a Spiritual and Architectural Icon

 By the time Louis Henry Sullivan was asked to design the cathedral and parish structures, he had earned a reputation for being one of America’s most renowned architects.
 In designing this church, Sullivan undoubtedly studied the designs of numerous contemporary Russian churches, however, archival references show that a small wooden church in the village of Tatarskaya in Siberia served as inspiration for his final design.

-The cornerstone for the new church was laid on March 31, 1902, and the new structure was consecrated by Bishop Tikhon of the North American mission of the Russian Orthodox Church on March 25, 1903.
+The cornerstone for the new church was laid on March 31, 1902, and the new structure was consecrated by Bishop Tikhon of the North American mission of the Russian Orthodox Church on the Fourth Sunday of Great Lent, March 29, 1903.
 (Bishop Tikhon upon his return to Russia was elected as patriarch of the Orthodox Church of Russia and later died as a confessor to Christ.)
 Holy Trinity was designated a cathedral in 1922.
 It was listed on the National Register of Historic Places in 1976 and designated an official City of Chicago Landmark in 1979.

 Today, Holy Trinity Cathedral continues to be dedicated to serving the people of God in the spirit of Christian love and witness.
 Holy Trinity does not confine its services to those of Slavic descent.
 A growing number of converts have been received into Orthodoxy at our cathedral.